ExgnosisClasses/JavaWeek1/Labs/Lab 6-1 Objects/Lab 6-1 Objects.md

 	}
 ```

-Once the `main()` method exits, then `pythagoras` also goes out of scope, the reference count og `Student@4517d9a3` goes to zero and Java marks the obect as deleted.
+Once the `main()` method exits, then `pythagoras` also goes out of scope, the reference count of `Student@4517d9a3` goes to zero and Java marks the object as no longer in use.
 The actual memory is reclaimed the next time the garbage collector runs.

 ---

 ## Null Pointer Exception

-Create as String variable and set it to null
+Create as String variable and set it to null.
+- Call the `length()` method on your variable
+- This method returns the length of a string
+- But this method is not defined for `null`, which results in a null pointer exceptions

 ```java
 public class Runner {